 In some cases, we may send information about courses or events we think individuals may be interested in.
 This is in our legitimate interest because it is promoting our charitable objects, by promoting the profession, and is normally unlikely to cause any prejudice to those receiving the materials.
-However, it is always possible to change your preferences about receiving these materials by contacting us using the details above and updating them via the Members’ Area
+However, it is always possible to change your preferences about receiving these materials by contacting us using the details above and/or updating them via the Members’ Area

 UKCP may occasionally transfer your personal data outside of the EEA.
-For example, the information contained on our servers is periodically backed up and this back up information is held outside the EEA.
+For example, the information contained on our cloud-based servers is backed up and this back up information is held outside the EEA.
 We also use some service providers (for example, to produce surveys or invitations to events) who are based outside of the EEA.
 This can involve the transfer of personal data outside the EEA.

 Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented: